killercup/quicli/Readme.md

 - Structopt and Clap for the nice CLI with awesome argument handling, great error messages, and nice composability!
 - Serde for handling all things serializing and deserilizing
-- failure for ergnomic error handling.
+- failure for ergonomic error handling.
 - …and more to come!

 ## License